ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/docs/robot information.md

 So why did we name our robot Katalista?

 First, it reflects our identity.
-Our team—TLGC Catalyst—is proudly based in the Philippines, and using Tagalog for the name honors our language, culture, and local roots.
+Our team, TLGC Catalyst is proudly based in the Philippines, and using Tagalog for the name honors our language, culture, and local roots.
 Naming our robot “Katalista” connects our engineering journey to who we are as Filipinos.

 Second, it reflects our mission.
 We began training in May 2025, just three months ago.
 In that short time, we’ve learned, built, and grown rapidly.
-Like a true catalyst, our robot symbolizes rapid progress, intelligent problem-solving, and the ability to spark change—in ourselves, in our community, and in the world of robotics.
+Like a true catalyst, our robot symbolizes rapid progress, intelligent problem solving, and the ability to spark change in ourselves, in our community, and in the world of robotics.

 Katalista is not just a machine.
 It is a symbol of transformation, a driver of innovation, and a promoter of change.
 Just as a chemical catalyst makes reactions more efficient, our robot is designed to make systems smarter, processes faster, and ideas come to life.

-With Katalista, we don’t just participate—we initiate.
+With Katalista, we don’t just participate we initiate.
-We don’t just follow change—we drive it.
+We don’t just follow change we drive it.
 # Mobility

 ## Drive System Used